justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

     > instead of copying objects to evacuate fragmented regions of the heap, fragmentation is instead embraced.
 A fragmented heap is allowed to stay fragmented, but the collector ensures that it can still satisfy allocation requests even if no large enough contiguous free region of space exists.

 - Accordingly, the runtime needs to be able to handle large objects that could potentially span one or more pages.

-Cyclone needs to be tested with large heap and large allocations.
-I believe it should work well for large heaps that do not allocate too many objects of irregular size.
-However, a program regularly allocating large strings or vectors could cause significant heap fragmentation over time.

 Ultimately, a garbage collector is tricky to implement and the focus must primarily be on correctness first, with an eye towards performance.